52North/sos4py/README.md

 *   Explore and summarize service capabilities, sensor metadata, offerings, observed properties, available phenomena and features of interest.

-*   Query requests to an SOS service for Get Data Availability.
+*   Query requests to an SOS service for getting Data Availability.

 *   Query requests to an SOS service for getting observation data.